 - Run me: select a time when the alert should run.
 The basic alert builder enables scheduling of the alert job based on a number of presets.
 If you want to create your own schedule, configure an advanced alert.

-- Send to: choose where you want to receive the alerts; either Bulletin Board, email, or SMS.
+- Send to: choose where you want to receive the alerts; either Bulletin Board, email, SMS, or channel Webhook.
 Note that email and SMS can only be selected if messaging is enabled from the Admin console.
 The basic alert builder allows you to have alerts sent to yourself only.
 If you want to distribute the alert to other users, configure an advanced alert.

 - Advanced: select this option to configure an advanced alert (not available with the Community Edition).

 - up - a simple increase from the last measured value

 - down - a simple decrease from the last measured value

 - same - no change from the last measured value

 - up by amount - a specified increase from the last measured value

 - down by amount - a specified decrease from the last measured value

 - greater than - greater than a specified value

 - less than - less than a specified value